mirage335-colossus/ubiquitous_bash/_config/README.md

 Place relevant files here to be hardcoded in at compile time, and update the compile script if necessary.

-Keep in mind, even such hardcoded configuration information may still be overridden by "ops".
+Keep in mind, even such hardcoded configuration information may still be treated as defaults to be overridden by "ops".